SolaceLabs/solace-ha-docker-compose/README.md

 The HA group will be up-and-running once the _Assert master admin operation_ is completed.
 You can check the status of the containers by executing the `docker ps` command.
 The status of all the four containers, primary, backup, monitoring, and lb, must be Up.
 <br><br>
 <a name="manage-container"></a>
-## Step 4: Manage the Container
+## Step 3: Manage the Container
-You can access the Solace management tool, WebUI, or the Solace CLI to start issuing configuration or monitoring commands on the message broker.
+You can access the Solace management tool, PubSub+ Manager, or the Solace CLI to start issuing configuration or monitoring commands on the message broker.

-Solace WebUI management access:
+PubSub+ Manager management access:

 1. Open a browser and enter this url: http://127.0.0.1:8080
 2. Log in as user _admin_ with password _admin_.